 Without considering the short-term gains (daily and weekly), the long term charts -- including monthly and quarterly charts are very bullish.

-Meanwhile, Viktor Shpakovsky, who is co-founder at The Token Fund, believes that the market is responding calmly now negative news.
+Meanwhile, Viktor Shpakovsky, who is a co-founder at The Token Fund, believes that the market is responding calmly now negative news.
 For instance, the prices did not drop this week after news that Mt.
-Gox trustee may resume cryptocurrency sales, and in response to Ethereum co-founder Vitalik Buterin's boycott of the major Consensus Conference and refusal to release frozen Parity funds due to vulnerability of multiple smart contracts of ERC-20 tokens.
+Gox trustee may resume cryptocurrency sales, and in response to Ethereum co-founder Vitalik Buterin's boycott of the major Consensus Conference and refusal to release frozen Parity funds due to the vulnerability of multiple smart contracts of ERC-20 tokens.

 Shpakovsky says the downward trend appears to be over given the intensive short selling and rising activity in Bitcoin network with the number of transactions increasing up to 200,000 and even 250,000 in 24 hours.
 He believes we should be expecting some price increases including the possibility of Bitcoin soon reaching resistance levels that looked unsurpassable in February and March.

-Kiana Danial from Investing.com also says the price could be go up to first reach $11,525 and even $13,535 respectively in May before pullbacks in the levels of $6,000 and $5,000 resume and then more new upward trends.
+Kiana Danial from Investing.com also says the price could go up to first reach $11,525 and even $13,535 respectively in May before pullbacks in the levels of $6,000 and $5,000 resume and then more new upward trends.